mmcgov/mmg_data_science_handbook/mmg_datascience_notebook.md

 `cd /dash_flask_app`<br>
 `gunicorn --bind 0.0.0.0:80 wsgi:app`<br>

-If you now visis your servers IP address you should see your app running.<br>
+If you now visit your servers IP address you should see your app running.__You can now leave the virtualenv__<br>

-__You cna now leave the virtualenv__<br>
+Next create the systemd service unit file which will mean ubuntu will automatically start Gunicorn and the Flask app on boot.
+Call it gemini_app.service<br>

-Next create the systemd service unit file which will mean ubuntu will automatically startGunicorn and the Flask app on boot.
-Call it gemini_app.service
+`sudo nano /etc/systemd/system/myproject.service`<br>

 The sections below perform the following actions<br>
 __Unit section__ is used to specify metadata and dependencies.
 Let’s put a description of our service here and tell the init system to only start this after the networking target has been reached.<br>